St. Mary's County

 The park features various fishing areas, including the 710 foot Fishing Pier, which

-is in operation April 15-December 15.
+is in operation mid-April until the third week in December.
 A valid Coastal Sport Fishing license and appropriate stamps are required.
 Active fishing is allowed 24 hours a day.

 Night Fishing - Night fishing passes are valid from sunset to 6 a.m.
 All passes are valid during this time period.
 Fishermen wishing to stay past sunset will be required to pay an additional night-use service charge of $3 per vehicle for Maryland residents; $5 per vehicle for non-Maryland residents.
 All members of your party must have a valid fishing license and be actively fishing to remain in the park after sunset.

 Causeway - All service charges will also apply to the Causeway area.
 Those wishing to stay on the Causeway will be obligated to pay both the day use and night fishing pass service charges.
 To remain on the Causeway after sunset you will be required to have a night fishing pass displayed.